-All formal complaints should in the first instance be made in writing to the Chief Compliance Officer and copied to the Company Secretary to the Adviser at Sixth Floor, 150 Cheapside, London EC2V 6ET.
+All formal complaints should in the first instance be made in writing to the Chief Compliance Officer at Sixth Floor, 150 Cheapside, London EC2V 6ET.

 The complaints handling procedure is applicable to all entities within Federated Hermes Limited, including associated undertakings and joint venture arrangements where Federated Hermes Limited has a controlling interest and to all members of staff across Federated Hermes Limited.